 International business touches us in many ways in our everyday lives.
 The clothes we wear, the products we buy and the technologies we use come to us from around the globe.
 The economic and business decisions made by businesses and governments around the world have a profound impact on us.
-In today’s interconnected world, it is essential for our business students to be trained to work in an environment that requires the knowledge and skills of doing business globally, this program provides you with a competitive advantage.
-If you are a student in the College of Business, you are also strongly encouraged to consider a double major in a functional business area such as Management, Marketing, Accounting or Finance.
+In today’s interconnected world, where it is essential for business professionals to have the specialized knowledge and skills to do business globally, this program provides you with a competitive advantage.

 Prepare for success

 Networking is the essence of international business.
-UW-Eau Claire students can join AIESEC, a student association with 50,000 members in 87 countries at 800 universities that offer opportunities for students and recent grads to develop leadership skills for a global society.
+UW-Eau Claire students can join AIESEC, a student association with members in more than 113 members countries.
+AIESEC offers opportunities for students and recent grads to develop leadership skills for a global society.

-For many college graduates, an international career represents images of a fast paced life filled with glamour and intrigue associated with living outside of the United States.
-Entry level positions in international business for recent college graduates are often in locations within the United States; mid-level positions often involve travel to other countries.
+For many college graduates, an international career means a fast-paced life outside the U.S. filled with glamour and intrigue.
+However, entry-level positions in international business for recent college graduates are often in locations within the U.S.; mid-level positions often involve travel to other countries.
 Employees with the most experience or skills receive the overseas assignments.

 • multinational corporations